-These structures are most similar to typical modern playground structures in their intent but may differ in their materials and appearance.
+Active play structures are similar to most conventional modern playground structures in their intent but may differ in their materials and appearance.
 There are unlimited options for such structures, but they should be made of natural materials (i.e., lumber, rope, rock, etc.) and allow for locomotor play activities, including balancing, swinging, climbing, or other physically challenging activities.